Meet the President

 Reflecting his vision of the modern public research university, Georgia State adopted a dynamic 10-year strategic plan that has fueled its emergence as one of the nation’s premier urban research universities.
 Dr. Becker was named one of America’s 10 most innovative university presidents by Washington Monthly in 2015, and the university was ranked the fourth most innovative university in the country by U.S. News & World Report magazine in 2017.

 As a first-generation college student who began his educational career at a community college, Dr. Becker is personally and professionally committed to ensuring that students of all economic backgrounds succeed.
 In a 10-year period the university’s graduation rates have increased by 22 percentage points.
-Georgia State’s graduation rate has already increased by 10 percent, and the university has become a widely recognized national leader in the introduction of innovative programs and initiatives to foster student success.
-It leads the nation in eliminating disparities in graduation rates based on race or ethnicity, and as one of the most diverse universities in America, is first in the nation among non-profit institutions in graduating African-American students.
+The university has become a widely recognized national leader in the introduction of innovative programs and initiatives to foster student success.
+It leads the nation in eliminating disparities in graduation rates based on race, ethnicity or income, and as one of the most diverse universities in America, is first in the nation among non-profit institutions in graduating African-American students.

 Georgia State’s consolidation with Georgia Perimeter College (GPC) in 2016 brought the university’s student enrollment to more than 50,000, making it the largest university in Georgia and one of the largest in the nation.
 In mandating the consolidation, the University System of Georgia Board of Regents said it anticipated Georgia State’s highly successful student success initiatives would have a major impact on the performance of students at GPC, a two-year college.

 Dr. Becker’s passion for student success has been matched by his commitment to increasing multidisciplinary research and economic development through the creation of new research centers.
-The Second Century and Next Generation initiatives have focused on hiring senior faculty members in interdisciplinary research clusters.
+The Second Century and Next Generation initiatives have focused on hiring teams of senior faculty members in areas of research focus.
 This commitment has brought the university to new heights of research accomplishment, as reflected in university records for sponsored research funding.

 Global engagement is another important component of Dr. Becker’s vision for the modern research university.
 He has positioned Georgia State faculty and students to thrive in an increasingly complex and global landscape, and has worked with faculty leaders and international partners to enhance Georgia State’s global profile.
 He is particularly committed to developing strong partnerships with universities in rapidly growing economies.
 The university is strengthening relationships with counterparts in Brazil, China, South Africa, South Korea and Turkey.